DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 #### Workaround #1 - Sending Full Query Results

 One decision I made was to send full query results to the client, rather than datoms or deltas.
-There are a couple of reasons for this.
-The main reason is that sending query results as deltas requires that all messages reach the client, and that they arrive in order.
-This requires the aforementioned mechanism to guarantee this, which, as far as I could tell, nobody has built.
-Implementing a mechanism to do this is theoretically possible, but not practical.
+There are a few reasons for this.
+The main reason is that it allows you to sidestep the "Consistency" problem mentioned above.
+The frontend's state now only depends on the latest query result, so you can be sure it's always correct (albeit perhaps out of date).

 Secondly, sending the first query result as a delta is a bit awkward.
 When the client first sends a query, it needs to know the whole query result.
 To do this you have to run the query, get the full result, then convert it to a sequence of deltas.
 While this is possible, it's a tad inelegant.

 The third reason is that the client may need to be sent some data that is calculated on-the-fly on the server.
 Doing this as deltas is possible, but you must then draw a slightly awkward distinction between "DB" deltas and "calculated" deltas.

 The format of the deltas is also a pain point.
-Using datoms is natural, but this essentially forces the client to use ClojureScript and datascript.
+Using [datoms](https://docs.datomic.com/cloud/whatis/data-model.html) is natural, but this essentially forces the client to use ClojureScript and [datascript](https://github.com/tonsky/datascript).
 There are other formats, like [JSON Patch](https://jsonpatch.com/), but these each have their own problems and tradeoffs.

-One disadvantage of sending the entire query result on each change is that it can result in a large amount of unnecessary data transfer.
-However, if you're careful about how the queries are split up, you can minimise this unnecessary traffic.

 #### Workaround #2 - Introducing a Query DSL

 I also ended up introducing an application-specific DSL for queries, as opposed to arbitrary datalog.
 The frontend sends queries in this DSL, and then the backend translates it into a datalog query which it passes to Datomic.
-Since queries are now far more constrained, the transaction watcher can determine which transactions affect which queries.
+Since queries are now far more constrained, the backend can more easily determine which transactions affect which running queries.
 For my app, I found a tuple of `[:query-type id]` sufficed for this query DSL.
+I called queries written in this DSL "subscriptions", to distinguish them from database queries.

-One other advantage of having our own DSL is that queries can be crafted to minimise the amount of unnecessary data sent to the client.
-Ideally, each query should return data that changes together, and at a similar rate.
+One other advantage of having our own DSL is that subscriptions can be crafted to minimise the amount of unnecessary data sent to the client.
+Ideally, each subscription should return data that changes together, and at a similar rate.
 This allows us to minimise the inefficiency of transmitting the entire query result on each update.

-Also, it makes authorisation far easier.
+This constrained query language also makes authorisation far easier.
+For example, let's say you're writing a todo app and have a subscription like `[:todo 1234]`.
+In this case, it's trivial to determine whether the todo `1234` belongs to the current user.

 ### The End Result

-You can check out the app I ended up with at [rock-paper-scissors.live](https://rock-paper-scissors.live).
+You can check out the app I ended up with at [rock-paper-scissors.live](https://rock-paper-scissors.live) (source code [here](ttps://github.com/DaveWM/real-time-backend)).
 It looks like this:

 ![](/rps-demo.gif)

 I've also created templates you can use to create your own app.
 There's [one for the frontend](https://github.com/DaveWM/real-time-frontend), and [another for the backend](https://github.com/DaveWM/real-time-backend).
 Just follow the instructions in the readmes to get started.

 The basic architecture I ended up with is broadly similar to the WAT architecture, but with several key differences.
-The front end sends a query to the backend, which records it in an atom.
-This query is not a datalog query, but instead a query DSL specific to your application.
-I used a basic tuple of `[:query-type entity-id]`, like `[:game 1234]` or `[:player "Dave"]`.
+The front end sends a subscription to the backend, which records it in an atom.
+As discussed previously, this subscription is written in a DSL rather than datalog.
+I used a basic tuple of `[:query-type entity-id]`, like `[:game 1234]` or `[:player "Bob"]`.
 When a query is first sent, the backend immediately queries the DB, and pushes the entire query result back down to the client.
 So far, so easy...

-Now for the tricky part!
+Now for the tricky bit!
 Within the backend, there is a thread that is responsible for reacting to database transactions.
 It does this by monitoring Datomic's [transaction report queue](https://blog.datomic.com/2013/10/the-transaction-report-queue.html).
 This "transaction watcher" determines which subscriptions need to be updated, re-runs the queries for these subscriptions, then pushes the results to the subscribed clients.
 Since this logic has to be hand-coded, it unfortunately requires a fair bit of manual work.
 The flip side is it allows you make lots of assumptions to improve performance.
-For example, in my rock-paper-scissors app, I made the assumption that a transaction could only affect one game.
-The front end is responsible for managing its own subscriptions, but subscriptions are automatically removed when the client disconnects.
+For example, in my app I made the assumption that a single transaction could only affect one game.

+The front end is responsible for managing its own subscriptions (e.g. unsubscribing when the user navigates off a page), but subscriptions are automatically removed when the client disconnects.

 The resulting code for handling subscriptions looks like this: